kkomissarchik/polyglot/hello/python/README.md

 ## Technologies

-* Python - the programming language
+* Python - the programming language and the runtime environment
 * unittest - the test framework